TrebledJ/trebledj.github.io/content/posts/cybersec/attack-of-the-zip/2024-02-14-attack-of-the-zip.md

 	└── passwd.txt     -> /etc/passwd
 ```

-If we can read files in `/app/uploads/`, then we can read `passwd.txt` and by extension, `/etc/passwd`.[^really-by-extension] Then GG!
-We can use this method to read any file on the system (subject to certain constraints to be discussed later).
+If we can read files in `/app/uploads/`, then we can read `passwd.txt` and by extension, `/etc/passwd`![^really-by-extension] We can use this method to read any file on the system (subject to certain constraints to be discussed later).

 [^really-by-extension]: Okay, some steps were skipped here for the sake of simplicity.
 The long answer is: reading a symlink also depends on permissions of the {% abbr "source file", "the file linked by the symlink" %} and the {% abbr "source directory", "the directory containing the source file" %}. ***If*** we can read files in our upload directory **and** if we have sufficient permissions, then we can (potentially) have arbitrary file read.
 See [Limitations](#limitations-of-zip-symlink-attacks).